Meromorphic open-string vertex algebras and modules over two-dimensional orientable space forms: Basis of the MOSVA and modules

-\begin{rema} If we understand $h_+(-m)$ and $h_-(-m)$ as the creation operators of certain physical objects (particles or strings), the conclusions in this section amounts to say that these physical objects are always created in pairs.
-There does not exist one-object states in the MOSVA $V_U(l, \one)$ and the module $V_U(l, f)$. \end{rema}
+\begin{rema} Note that in particular the weight-1 subspace is zero.
+If we understand $h_+(-m)$ and $h_-(-m)$ as the creation operators of certain physical objects (particles or strings), then the theorem simply says that these physical objects are always created in pairs.
+There does not exist one-object states in the MOSVA $V(l, \one)$. \end{rema}

+\begin{rema} Note also that $V(l, \one)$ does not distinguish manifolds with different curvatures.
+Indeed, for any manifold with holonomy group $SO(2,\R)$, their MOSVAs are isomorphic. \end{rema}